Oklahoma: 19th century

-Major land runs, including the Land Run of 1889, were held for settlers where certain territories were opened to settlement starting at a precise time.
-Usually land was open to settlers on a first come first served basis.
+The acquisition of tribal lands by the U.S. government led to land runs, also called "land rushes," from 1887 and 1895.
+Major land runs, including the Land Rush of 1889, opened up millions of acres of formerly tribal lands to white settlement.
+The "rushes" began at a precise times as each prospective settler literally raced with other prospective settlers to claim ownership of 160 acre of land under the Homestead Act of 1862.
+Usually land was claimed by settlers on a first come, first served basis.
 Those who broke the rules by crossing the border into the territory before the official opening time were said to have been crossing the border sooner, leading to the term sooners, which eventually became the state's official nickname.
-Deliberations to make the territory into a state began near the end of the 19th century, when the Curtis Act continued the allotment of Indian tribal land.
+George Washington Steele was appointed the first governor of the territory of Oklahoma in 1890.